open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

     "build_dem_orthomosaic_enabled": "true",
     "match_photos_secondary_enabled": "false",
     "match_photos_secondary_use_gpu": "false",
-    "align_cameras_secondary_enabled": "false",
+    "align_cameras_secondary_enabled": "false"
-    "finalize_enabled": "true"
   }
 ]
 ```

+**Notes**:
+- `setup` and `finalize` are not included in this JSON output because they always run unconditionally in the Argo WorkflowTemplate.
+- The `run_name` field corresponds to the `project.run_name` config parameter and will be passed via CLI `--run-name` to override the config file setting.
+This ensures each mission uses a unique identifier in Argo workflows while still supporting local execution with the config's run_name.
-This ensures disabled steps are skipped by Argo before pod scheduling, and GPU-capable steps are scheduled on the appropriate node type.
+- This ensures disabled steps are skipped by Argo before pod scheduling, and GPU-capable steps are scheduled on the appropriate node type.

 ### WorkflowTemplate Structure